detekt/detekt/README.md

 ### <a name="rulesets">RuleSets</a>

-Currently there are six rule sets which are used per default when running the cli.
+Currently there are seven rule sets which are used per default when running the cli.

 - complexity    - has rules to detect _LongMethod, LongParameterList, LargeClass, ComplexMethod ..._ smells
 - style         - detects wildcard imports and naming violations